 How to keep page layout simple

 - Make no assumptions about your readers’ screen sizes

 - Trust that most of the design decisions for your site have already been made as part of your website’s theme, and rely mostly on simple HTML elements like headings and lists to provide your page with structure; avoid the temptation to fiddle with fonts, colours, and over-use of bold or italic.

 - When you insert images, don’t insert them to the left or right, with text wrapping around them — just insert them between paragraphs.

-- Don’t even think about multi-column layouts — the behind-the-scenes coding required to make these work reliably across browsers and the various screen sizes available is not for beginners, and the details of the techniques used for these advanced layouts are still somewhat experimental.
+- Don’t even think about multi-column layouts — the behind-the-scenes coding required to make these work reliably across browsers and the various screen sizes available is not for beginners, and the browser support for them is still experimental years after it was introduced.

 Simple layouts might not be as flashy, but they will work much, much better, especially on phones and smaller tablets.